 A. No, the orderers only order transactions, they do not open the transactions.
 If you do not want the data to go through the orderers at all, and you are only concerned about the input data, then you can use visibility settings.
 The visibility setting will determine whether input and output chaincode data is included in the submitted transaction, versus just output data.
-Therefore, the input data can be private to the endorsers only.
+Therefore the input data can be private to the endorsers only.
 If you do not want the orderers to see chaincode output, then you can hash or encrypt the data before calling chaincode.
-If you hash the data then you will need to provide a meansto share the source data.
-If you encrypt the data then you will need to provide a means to share the decryption keys.
+If you hash the data then you will need a way to share the source data outside of fabric.
+If you encrypt the data then you will need a way to share the decryption keys outside of fabric.